wikiti/beautiful-jekyll/_posts/2017-01-04-javascript-command-pattern.md

 That's a good question!
 It can be implemented in a web-application editor based on JavaScript (like an [online paint](http://www.onemotion.com/flash/sketch-paint/)).

 In this section, I'll try to explain how to code a **undo-redo command framework** for a webpage.
 Our ~~generic and~~ simple program will be a stack calculator.
-These are the supported keys and their associated actions:
+These are the supported buttons and their associated actions:

-- **Press [Number]**: Add a new element to the stack with the value [Number].
+- **Press "[Number]"**: Add a new element to the stack with the value *[Number]*.
-- **Press A**: Remove the top 2 values from the stack, sum them, and add the result to the stack.
+- **Press "+"**: Remove the top 2 values from the stack, sum them, and add the result to the stack.
-- **Press S**: Remove the top 2 values from the stack, substract them, and add the result to the stack.
+- **Press "-"**: Remove the top 2 values from the stack, substract them, and add the result to the stack.
-- **Press M**: Remove the top 2 values from the stack, multiply them, and add the result to the stack.
+- **Press "*"**: Remove the top 2 values from the stack, multiply them, and add the result to the stack.
-- **Press D**: Remove the top 2 values from the stack, divide them, and add the result to the stack.
+- **Press "/"**: Remove the top 2 values from the stack, divide them, and add the result to the stack.
-- **Press R**: Restart the stack.
+- **Press "CLS"**: Restart the calculator.

 All the previos actions can be *undone* and *re-undone*.
 We'll need a global list to store the history of actions performed.
 Basically, everytime a new action is executed, it'll be added to the global list as a command object.